Below the Belt Blues: Vaginal Itching Explained

 - If you’re using shower gel, or bidet wash soap, make sure it’s all-natural, and doesn’t contain chemicals, alcohol or perfumes, which cause irritation.

-The best way to maintain your vaginal health is to see your GYN regularly, keep that area dry and clean while getting regular tests for STDs.
+The best way to maintain your vaginal health is to see your OBGYN regularly, keep that area dry and clean while getting regular tests for STDs.

 About the Author: Suzan Brittan